CompCogNeuro/CompCogNeuro.github.io/content/neuron-simulation.md

 * Turn on [[#sim_neuron:Test Cycle Plot/Ge]] = total excitatory input conductance to the neuron, which is generally a function of the number of open excitatory synaptic input channels at any given point in time (`Ge(t)`) and the overall strength of these input channels, which is given by `Gbar E`.
 In this simple model, `Ge(t)` goes from 0 prior to cycle 10, to .75 from 10-160, and back to 0 thereafter.

 The [[#sim_neuron:Ge]] parameter is set to 0.15 -- why are we getting 0.75 in the plot?
 The reason is that we're injecting 0.15 of _raw_ new synapse-level conductance that is supposed to be coming from AMPA channels.
-However, these AMPA channels stay open for 5 ms, i.e., 5 time steps, so they effectively accumulate 5x this per-step input, and indeed $5 x 0.15 = 0.75$.
+However, these AMPA channels stay open for 5 ms, i.e., 5 time steps, so they effectively accumulate 5x this per-step input, and indeed $5 * 0.15 = 0.75$.

 {id="question_gi"}
 > Now you should be able to explain the value of [[#sim_neuron:Test Cycle Plot/Gi]] in the plot, in relation to the [[#sim_neuron:Gi]] parameter of 0.1 (hint: the decay time constant for GABA-A inhibitory channels is 7 ms).